Diffusion pump

-Diffusion pumps use a high speed jet of vapor to direct gas molecules in the pump throat down into the bottom of the pump and out the exhaust.
-They were the first type of high vacuum pumps operating in the regime of free molecular flow, where the movement of the gas molecules can be better understood as diffusion than by conventional fluid dynamics.
-Invented in 1915 by Wolfgang Gaede, he named it a diffusion pump since his design was based on the finding that gas cannot diffuse against the vapor stream, but will be carried with it to the exhaust.
-Some consider the principle of operation to be more precisely described as gas-jet pump, since diffusion also plays a role in other types of high vacuum pumps.
-In modern textbooks, the diffusion pump is categorized as a momentum transfer pump.
+Diffusion pumps are high-vacuum pumps that use high-speed vapor jets to direct gas molecules to the exhaust.
+Invented by Wolfgang Gaede in 1915, they are used to produce high and ultra-high vacuum.
+Because they cannot discharge directly into the atmosphere, they require a mechanical backing pump.

-The diffusion pump is widely used in both industrial and research applications.
-Most modern diffusion pumps use silicone oil or polyphenyl ethers as the working fluid.
+The original design used mercury as the working fluid.
+The design was subsequently improved by Irving Langmuir.
+Modern diffusion pumps typically use silicone, hydrocarbon, or polyphenyl ether oils as working fluids.

+A major disadvantage of diffusion pumps is the tendency of the working fluid to backstream into the vacuum chamber, potentially contaminating sensitive equipment.

 History

 In the late 19th century, most vacuums were created using a Sprengel pump, which had the advantage of being very simple to operate, and capable of achieving quite good vacuum given enough time.
 Compared to later pumps, however, the pumping speed was very slow and the vapor pressure of the liquid mercury limited the ultimate vacuum.

 Following his invention of the molecular pump, Wolfgang Gaede invented the diffusion pump in 1915, and originally used elemental mercury as the working fluid.
 After its invention, the design was quickly commercialized by Leybold.
 It was then improved by Irving Langmuir, and W. Crawford.
 C.R.
 Burch described the possibility of using silicone oil in 1928.